MaximeBreaud/GraineDeMalice/README.md

-I have use Angular 5 and npm for this project.
-But it's not finish and today i use yarn.
+I used Angular 5 and npm for this project then used yarn instead of npm.
+This project is progress i.e not yet finished.

 # GraineDeMalice